EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

 - You are familiar with the Set interface and the `SortedSet` interface.
-- You are aware of the `HashSet` and `TreeSet` classes and have a general idea how they speed up containment queries
+- You are aware of the `HashSet` and `TreeSet` classes and have a general idea how they speed up containment queries.

 </text-box>